 - Wear comfortable clothes and shoes that are suitable for walking on a treadmill.

-There are no restrictions after the treadmill exercise stress test.
+There are no restrictions after the treadmill stress test.

 - Check in with your Health Card at the Diagnostic Centre window on the first floor.
 Please arrive 15 minutes early.
 For more information, see Coming for a Diagnostic Test.

-- The treadmill exercise stress test takes about 45 minutes to complete.
+- The treadmill stress test takes about 45 minutes to complete.